Safety, Security, Health and Environment

 All PTTEP operations are instilled with a strong SSHE culture, which contributes to our improved safety performance as we strive to become a Target Zero organization.
 Even though incidents continue to occur, the Company remains fully committed to strengthening the SSHE culture, particularly emphasizing personnel safety and SSHE leadership.
 Moreover, the development of tools to support the PTTEP SSHE Leadership Program is underlined.
 This program was expanded to include frontline supervisors, i.e., PTTEP employees and contractors, through various trainings in the previous year.

-As a robust SSHE culture begins with competent workforces, the Company identifies training needs on SSHE for employees and contractors in accordance with its SSHE Training and Competency Standard to provide them with the basic knowledge and skills required for their assignments.
-The following lists provide examples of notable training programs conducted in 2023.
+As a robust SSHE culture begins with competent workforces, the Company identifies training needs on SSHE for employees and contractors in accordance with its SSHE Training and Competency Standard and provides them with the basic knowledge and skills required for their assignments.
+In 2024, 131 SSHE training classes were delivered to employees, which comprised 27 on-site and 104 e-learning classes.
+In total, there were 18,395 participants attended the training including the Basic SSHE Awareness course as a compulsory program designed to ensure all employees have the foundational knowledge to uphold SSHE standards in their roles.

 - SSHE Leadership